 August 19 marks World Humanitarian Day.
-Today, I will join the United Nations General Assembly and Beyonce in celebrating and remembering the lives of those who lost theirs in humanitarian service and for those who continue to do humanitarian work.
+Today the United Nations community joined together in celebrating and remembering the lives of those who lost theirs in humanitarian service and for those who continue to do humanitarian work.
 To read a description of World Humanitarian Day, read the UN statement below.

 In December 2008, the sixty-third session of the UN General Assembly decided to designate 19 August as World Humanitarian Day.

 World Humanitarian Day honours those, who have lost their lives in humanitarian service and those, who continue to bring assistance and relief to millions.